Trivium0911/SimpleCharts/README.md

 ### _The project is a website with the following functions:_

-* registration and authorization of users;
+* registration and authorization of users
-* getting information from __last.fm__ user.
+* getting information from __last.fm__ user
-* saving __last.fm__ user's information to the database.
+* saving __last.fm__ user's information to the database
-* viewing the songs you've listened to.
+* viewing the songs you've listened to
-* viewing top listened tracks per week / month / 3 months / 6 months / year.
+* viewing top listened tracks per week / month / 3 months / 6 months / year
-* viewing top listened artists per week / month / 3 months / 6 months / year.
+* viewing top listened artists per week / month / 3 months / 6 months / year
-* viewing top listened albums per week / month / 3 months / 6 months / year.
+* viewing top listened albums per week / month / 3 months / 6 months / year
+* clearing the database to load more recent information

 ### Installing and running the project: